martok/palefill/README.md

 The polyfills themselves have different contributors, see `lib/polyfills.js`.

-The following people have contributed to this addon:
+The following people have contributed to this add-on:

   * [roytam1](https://github.com/roytam1)
   * [UCyborg](https://github.com/UCyborg)